-And that would be true if it were only our own innate goodness that were under discussion.
+That would be true if it were only our own innate goodness that were under discussion.
 But Abram was not alone, and we are not alone.
 God looked at Abram's actual belief in Him, and He said, Abram, you are righteous.
 God gave him the opportunity to believe and Abram acted on the simple faith he possessed.
-Across the years of his life, he grew continually stronger in believing in God.
+Across the years of his life, he grew stronger in believing in God.
 And all along the way, God considered it to be what it actually was.
-Abraham believed.
+Abram believed, and God renamed him Abraham.
 And God LOGIZOMAIED it to him as righteousness.

 Wage or Gift?

 Look at verses one and two, and tell me, did God give Abraham salvation because of Abraham's works?
 Verse four shows that if this were the case, Abraham would have something to boast about.
 Someone who works receives wages for work done; no gift is involved.
 You agree with your employer to work for eight hours at fifteen dollars an hour.
 You do eight hours work as agreed.
 You receive 120 dollars in wages.
 You earned that 120 dollars; it is due you.